Norton Review: Quick Expert Summary

 |Price||$19.99 / year||$39.99 / year||$49.99 / year||$44.99 / year||$54.99 / year||$54.99 / year||$99.99 / year||$191.88 / year||$299.88 / year|

 |Cloud backup||2 GB||2 GB||50 GB||50 GB||100 GB||200 GB||250 GB||250 GB||500 GB|

 Norton AntiVirus Plus — Basic Norton Plan

-Norton’s AntiVirus Plus plan offers the same high level of real-time and on-demand malware protection included with the Norton 360 suite and a handful of extra features, including:
+Norton’s AntiVirus Plus plan offers excellent real-time and on-demand malware protection, plus a handful of extra features including:

 - Smart firewall.

 - Norton password manager.

 This scaled-back package doesn’t include many extra features, including the features that come with Norton’s 360 plans, like the VPN, dark web monitoring, parental controls, and webcam protection.

 AntiVirus Plus can only be installed on 1 device, unlike the Norton 360 plans that offer compatibility for up to 10 devices, including PCs, Macs, iPhones, and Android smartphones.
 However, Norton AntiVirus Plus is a great value at just $54.99 / year.